• Skip to primary navigation

 How can I add more flavor to my soup?

 As written, this soup has a mild, savory flavor.
-I don't recommend using a low sodium broth because it adds a significant amount of flavor.
+I don't recommend using a low sodium broth because much of the soup's flavor comes from the broth.
 If using a low sodium broth, you'll want to increase the salt and pepper listed in the recipe.
 Red pepper flakes or a dash of hot sauce can add a little heat, or ½ teaspoon of thyme or rosemary can add some savory flavor.

 Recommended